Guideline 1: Backgrounder

 - CSIS Financing Unit, unclassified fax: 613-369-2303

 A terrorist group includes anyone that has as one of their purposes or activities facilitating or carrying out any terrorist activity.
 This can be an individual, a group, a trust, a partnership or a fund.
 It can also be an unincorporated association or organization.
 A list of terrorist groups is published in the Regulations Establishing a List of Entities made under the Criminal Code.
-More information about this is available from the following Web sites:
+More information about this is available on Public Safety Canada's website.